Rex House

-The Rex House, also known as the Gemberling-Rex House, is an historic, American home that is located in Schaefferstown in Heidelberg Township, Lebanon County, Pennsylvania.
+The Rex House, also known as the Gemberling-Rex House, is an historic home that is located in Schaefferstown in Heidelberg Township, Lebanon County, Pennsylvania, United States.

 Built in 1729 by early Pennsylvania German settlers, his structure is a 2 1/2-story, half timbered residence with originally scored plaster exterior and, currently, a horizontal wooden siding and a gable roof.
 It measures thirty-two feet by twelve feet and has gable end brick chimneys.
 Also on the property are a contributing smoke house, bake oven, stone foundation of a barn and outhouse and cistern.